blakehaswell/FIR-Long-Briefs/Basic instrument flight/basic-instrument-flight.md

     *   Tendency to maintain original alignment in space
 *   Precession
     *   When a force is applied to a gyroscope, the force manifests 90° later in the direction of rotation
-*   vacuum driven or electrically driven
+*   Vacuum driven or electrically driven
     <!-- Or in this case, string driven! -->

 <!-- Rotor, mounted on gymbals, which allow multiple degrees of freedom of movement -->